Iemane291/pythonOS/README.md

-# chungos_rewrite
+# What is this?

-Rewrite on ChungOS, aiming to be better than chungOS and implemented it's own features.
+Well, this is a rewrite of ChungOS, aiming to be better that chungOS and more secure.

+ChungOS was made by me and Arezal (ArezalGamer89)

+ChungOS rewrite was made by me